Places

 Top Highlights by Theme

-- Riyadh & Diriyah: National Museum, Masmak Fortress, King Abdulaziz Center for World Culture (ITHRA), Riyadh Season events, and heritage masterplans in Diriyah.
+- Riyadh & Diriyah: National Museum, Masmak Fortress, Riyadh Season events, heritage masterplans in Diriyah, and optional King Abdulaziz Center for World Culture (ITHRA) programming.

 - AlUla & Hegra: Sandstone tombs at Hegra, Dadan oasis, desert stargazing, Maraya mirrored concert hall, and sustainable tourism projects.